 Malacca has a myriad of hotels as it is one of the most visited places in Malaysia.
 There are hotels, hostels and homestays.
 For our trip last May, we stayed at the Hotel Sunflower which is about 30 minutes outside of the city proper by car.
 It was quiet and peaceful and the food served during the breakfast buffet was decent and filling.
 For one twin room, we paid only USD $16.

 - Chicken Tandoori

 Chicken tandoori is savory and filling.
 The chicken is marinated in yoghurt and then seasoned with a mixture called tandoori masala.
-Turmeric gives the chicken an orange color.
+Turmeric gives the chcken an orange color.
 Tandoori is a dish which originated in India.

 Naan comes from the original Persian word nan which means bread.
 Typically nan is served hot and brushed with butter.
 It is used to scoop other foods and it can also be stuffed with different types of fillings.

 TIP: Pak Putra Nan and Tandoori Restaurant, located in Jalan Laksamana 4 is one of the best places that serve naan and chicken tandoori.
 Although it is not to be classified as fine dining, the food is excellent and the prices are very reasonable.
 As a matter of fact, Pak Putra has been featured on the list of top 17 foods to try in Malacca but do not just take my word for it, try it yourself!